-Cloud Networks allows you to create isolated, multi-tiered networks on our Cloud Servers powered by OpenStack, all with the click of a button.
-It greatly simplifies networking in the cloud.
-Cloud Networks allows you to:
+Cloud Networks is an exciting new feature which allows you to create isolated, multi-tiered networks on our Cloud Servers powered by OpenStack, all with the click of a button.
+It absolutely simplifies networking in the cloud.

-Best of all, we’ve placed no restrictions on your isolated networks.
-With Cloud Networks, you’re free to design virtual networks that look like traditional Layer 2 networks in both architecture and function, without restrictions to capabilities such as broadcast and multicast.
+Rackspace has placed no restrictions on isolated networks so you’re free to design virtual networks that look like traditional Layer 2 networks in both architecture and function, without restrictions such as the inability to broadcast and multicast.

 What is the technology behind Cloud Networks?

 Historically, the networking architecture for the Rackspace Cloud has provided access to the Internet via PublicNet and inter-server communication through a “private” network called ServiceNet.
 ServiceNet allows you to access services like Backup, Storage and Monitoring.
 Like most other cloud hosting providers using traditional networking, this type of architecture (called a flat network) doesn’t allow for network segmentation or the ability to completely isolate mission-critical data from external threats.

 By leveraging Open vSwitch technology on Nicira’s Network Virtualisation Platform, we replaced traditional network bridges in our cloud network architecture and enabled software-defined networking for enhanced network security in the cloud.

 You will be able to create an isolated network by simply clicking the “Create Network” button when provisioning a next generation Cloud Server in the Cloud Control Panel:

 You’ll then have the opportunity to name your network and create it together with your new server instance (or just select one if you have previously created it).